 Like working with any heritage breed, low and slow cooking is the go.
 Sommerlad chickens grow for at least twice as long as conventional chicken, and we recommend you cook them at a lower temperature, and for longer.
 This helps ensure the density of the bird is respected and cooked all the way through.
 The birds often have a pinkish tinge toward the centre of the thigh bone when cooked.
 This is not to be confused with under cooking and as long as the joint moves freely, it is perfectly safe.

 Use the whole bird.
 Skip buying breasts, wings, thighs or marylands from places that buy box after box of mixed white broilers.
 The great thing about cooking whole chickens is that the leftovers can be used towards extra meals.
-Start by making your own chicken stock from the leftover carcass, then combined with the leftover meat, you have the wholesome basis for all kinds of yummy meals like risottos, pies, soup, pasta bakes and curries.
+Start by making your own chicken stock from the leftover carcass or feet, then combined with the leftover meat, you have the wholesome basis for all kinds of yummy meals like risottos, pies, soup, pasta bakes and curries.

 Easiest Roast Sommerlad Chicken